HeleneGenet2023/FCN-for-object-segmentation/README.md

 ## Output
 The script will output the following:
-  -Test loss: Printed in the console.
+- Test loss: Printed in the console.
-  -Viasualizations: Displayed using matplotlib
+- Visualizations: Displayed using matplotlib
-  -Video: A video showing the segmentation output saved as 'segmentation_output.mp4' in the script<s directory.
+- Video: A video showing the segmentation output saved as 'segmentation_output.mp4' in the script's directory.